 Immunotherapy for Cervical Cancer

-Cervical cancer is not common in United States, but very common worldwide, with more than half a million women diagnosed each year worldwide.
-Nearly all cases are caused by human papillomavirus (HPV), which is a sexually transmitted infection.
-In most cases, an HPV infection is harmless and will resolve on its own after the body’s immune system fights it off.
-But, in some women, an HPV infection can persist and cause cellular changes in the cervix that can lead to the development of cervical cancer.
+Each year more than half a million women are diagnosed with cervical cancer.
+Almost all cases are caused by human papillomavirus (HPV), a common sexually transmitted infection that can now be prevented with a vaccine.
+Usually, an HPV infection is harmless, and the body’s immune system can successfully fight it off.
+Sometimes, however, the infection causes cellular changes in the cervix that lead to the development of cancer.

 How is cervical cancer treated?